funnelfiasco/copr-cherrytree/README.md

 # copr-cherrytree

-A Fedora repository for the [Cherrytree heiarchical note taking application](http://www.giuspen.com/cherrytree/).
+A Fedora repository for the [Cherrytree hierarchical note taking application](http://www.giuspen.com/cherrytree/).

 This repository contains the spec files etc for building the [cherrytree COPR](https://copr.fedorainfracloud.org/coprs/bcotton/cherrytree/) I maintain.
 This content is licensed under the GNU GPLv3 (see [LICENSE](LICENSE) in this repository).